Hawker Siddeley Trident: Avionics

 The ability to land in fog solved a major problem at London Heathrow and other British airports.
 Delays were commonplace when Category 1 (Cat 1 = 200 ft decision height and 600 metre runway visual range RVR) instrument landing system (ILS) was in use.
 The Trident's autoland system pioneered the use of lower landing minima, initially with Category 2 (100 ft decision height and 400 metres RVR) and soon after "zero-zero" (Category 3C) conditions.
 Since Tridents could operate safely to airfields equipped with suitable ILS installations, they could operate schedules regardless of weather, while other aircraft were forced to divert.

-The Trident's advanced avionics displayed the aircraft's momentary position relative to the ground on a moving map display on the centre instrument panel.
+The Trident's advanced avionics displayed the aircraft's current position relative to the ground on a moving map display on the centre instrument panel.
 This electro-mechanical device also recorded the aircraft's track using a stylus plotting on a motor-driven paper map.
 Positional information was given by a Doppler navigation system which read groundspeed and drift data which, alongside heading data, drove the stylus.

 The Trident was the first airliner fitted with a quick access flight data recorder.
-This sampled 13 variables, converted them into a digital format, and stored them on magnetic tape for ground analysis.
+This sampled 64 variables, converted them into a digital format, and stored them on magnetic tape for ground analysis.
+Later the system included a voice recorder.